 Operating net assets consist of amounts relating to program and other operating activities which bear no external restrictions and are currently available for operations.

-Property and equipment net assets reflect amounts expended and resources available for property and equipment, net of related debt, if any.
+Property and equipment net assets reflect amounts expended and resources available for property and equipment and construction in progress, net of related debt, if any.

 Net Assets (Continued)

 Net Assets With Donor Restrictions